Are YOU Eligible for the Earned Income Tax Credit?

 What Do I Bring to My Appointment?

-- Total child care expenses in 2013, and name, address, Employer Identification Number (EIN) or SSN of child care provider(s)
+• Total child care expenses in 2014, and child care provider’s name, address, and Employer Identification Number (EIN) or SSN

-- A copy of last year’s tax returns
+• A copy of last year’s tax return

 EITC Frequently Asked Questions (FAQ)